idlerun/node-react-server/README.md

 This project is a starter template for a web server project with:

-- NodeJS server using Express 4 (with HTTPS)
+- NodeJS server using Express 4
 - ReactJS client packed up with webpack
+- Ready for Heroku

 Extra goodies:

+- Webpack dev hot-reloading for client JS and CSS
 - SASS support
 - Static resource serving
 - AJAX using JQuery